zipherfox/FonDeDeNaJa/README.md

 3. **name**: Your name
 4. **role**: Your role (e.g., Website Developer)
 5. **welcome_message** (optional): Custom welcome message
-    - If left empty, a default message will be used: `Welcome Back, {name}!`
+    - If left empty, a default message defined in 'data/settings.toml' will be used.

 **How to use:**